 Zero Moment of Truth

-Once the potential guest has selected some hotels, the research starts and now you’ve got competition.
+Once the website visitor has selected some hotels, the research starts and now you’ve got competition.
 Here the future guest is going to compare all 10 hotels to ensure the rates are good.
 They’re going to scrutinize the hotel and weigh the rates against the location and pictures.
 The guest is going to check the reviews to see what other people have said and all this information will be compared to determine which one is best.
 This step is where the future guest is going to make about 90% of the decision.

 First Moment of Truth